Counting Still Counts: Understanding Neural Complex Query Answering Through Query Relaxation: Experiments

 To answer this question, we introduce an oracle-based evaluation aimed at determining the theoretical optimal combination of RELAX and several neural methods.
 For each query, the oracle selects the list of scores from each method that yields the higher MRR for the given query.

-We present the results for QTO, the relaxation-based strategy, and their oracle combination (denoted RELAX+QTO) in Table~\ref{tab:combination}.
+We present the results for QTO, query relaxation, and their oracle combination (denoted RELAX+QTO) in Table~\ref{tab:combination}.
 Statistical significance is assessed using paired $t$-tests with Holm–Bonferroni correction for multiple comparisons, and all differences between RELAX+QTO and the individual methods are significant ($p < 0.001$).
 Across datasets and query types, the oracle combination consistently achieves higher MRR, with relative gains in the metric reaching \textbf{30–50\%} for several query types (notably 2p–3p in FB15k237+H and NELL995+H).

 A closer inspection reveals clear patterns in where these gains arise.
 On average over the three datasets, the largest improvements occur for \textbf{path queries} (2p, 3p), which require reasoning over longer relational chains.
 This suggests that query relaxation effectively recovers structural connections that neural models only partially capture or whose learned representations degrade with path length.
-In contrast, for \textbf{intersection queries} (2i, 3i), the relative improvements are smaller, particularly in ICEWS18+H. This dataset is temporally split and generally more challenging, and both neural and relaxation-based reasoning appear less effective.
+In contrast, for \textbf{intersection queries} (denoted as 2i and 3i in~\Cref{fig:queries}), the relative improvements are smaller, particularly in ICEWS18+H. This dataset is temporally split and generally more challenging, and both neural and RELAX appear less effective.

 When extending the analysis to other neural methods (see \Cref{app:additional_results}), we observe similar trends.
 ConE benefits across all query types but especially on path queries, reinforcing the idea that relaxation complements path-based reasoning.
 ULTRAQ, a foundation model capable of zero-shot transfer across KGs, shows the strongest relative gains overall, indicating that large, pretrained neural architectures may still overlook local structural regularities that relaxation can recover efficiently.